Azhardabbah/learn-react-native/challenge-02/README.md

 ## <a name='objective'>Objective</a>

-The goal with this challenge is to gain familiarity with React Native’s style and layout capabilities.
-To do this, you’ll try to build the following screen:
+The goal of this challenge it to become comfortable with light debugging and the basic React Native dev tools.
+You’ll debug some errors, and then spend some time poking around the iOS simulator.

-XXX

 ## <a name='setup'>Setup</a>